smnmtchll/API_Boilerplate/README.md

 $ npm test  /* Recommend setting up Jenkins to auto run tests on a pull request trigger */
 ```

-To start the server, cd into the api directory and run:

 ## Routes

 ```javascript